The Adrenaline Junkie’s Guide to New Zealand

 Want to raft over the world’s highest commercially raftable waterfall?
-Head to Rotorua, where Rotorua Rafting will help you make the plunge.
+Head to Rotorua, where Rotorua Rafting will help you take the plunge.
 Warning: it’s 7m high, your boat will go vertical, and someone will fall out and be sucked under the waterfall.

 More interested in trying your luck on a series of utterly mental Grade 5 rapids?
 Rangitata Rafts is the one for you.
 You’ll be tossed around like a ragdoll, the boat will constantly be on the verge of capsizing, and someone will fall out and be swept down the river.
-On my trip it was the boat guide.
+On my trip, it was the boat guide.
 Good luck!

 You can skydive all over New Zealand but for the best of the best, head to glacier country.
 At Franz Josef you’ll find the highest jump in the Southern Hemisphere, as Skydive Franz propels you out a plane at an eye-watering 19,000ft.
 Or you can head down the road to Skydive Fox Glacier, which is slightly lower at 16,500ft but consistently crops up on lists of the top skydives in the world.

 Either way, expect to be strapped to an instructor, bundled into a plane and given oxygen as you climb above the clouds.
 The rush when the door opens and you see the entire world spread out before you is indescribable.
-At first, you’ll fall so fast you’ll feel like you’re floating, until the parachute deploys and you glide softly down to the ground.
+At first, you’ll fall so fast you’ll feel like you’re floating until the parachute deploys and you glide softly down to the ground.